Aṣṭamy Amṛta Vṛṣṭiḥ

 "Was it a momentary meeting with the Lord?
 No, because it is completely different from all previous visions of the Lord that I remember."

-Not obtaining it, he laments, weeps, rolls on the grounds, wounds his own body, faints, recovers, stands, sits, runs about, and wails like a madman.
+In this way, the devotee remains in uncertainty.
+Lying upon the dusty earth, he prays constantly for the same experience.
+Not obtaining it, he laments, weeps, rolls on the ground, wounds his own body, faints, recovers, stands, sits, runs about, and wails like a madman.

-Sometimes he remains silent like a sage and sometimes like a social misfit, he fails to perform his daily obligatory duties.
+Sometimes he remains silent like a sage and sometimes, like a social outcast, he fails to perform his daily obligatory duties.
+Like a person possessed by spirits, he talks incoherently.

-Then again he laments, "No longer do I have that association."
+Then again he laments, 'No longer do I have that association.'

-"Was it a shower of mercy from some great devotee of the Lord upon this unlucky soul?
+'Was it a shower of mercy from some great devotee of the Lord upon this unlucky soul?
 Or was it by mere chance, or was it the result of some past honest endeavor?
-Or perhaps it was simply the causeless mercy of the Lord."
+Or perhaps it was simply the causeless mercy of the Lord.'

-"By some indescribable fortune I have attained the Lord, but then, because of a grave offense, I have lost Him again."
+'By some indescribable fortune I have attained the Lord, but then, because of a grave offense, I have lost Him again.'

-"Without life, without intelligence, I cannot ascertain the truth."
+'Without life, without intelligence, I cannot ascertain the truth.'

-"Where shall I go?
+'Where shall I go?
 What shall I do and how?
 Whom to ask?
-I am completely vacant, without soul, without shelter, scorched by a conflagration."
+I am completely vacant, without soul, without shelter, scorched by a conflagration.'

-"The three worlds seem to be devouring me.
-Giving up this worldly association, I will live in solitude for sometime."
+'The three worlds seem to be devouring me.
+Giving up this worldly association, I will live in solitude for some time.'

-Doing this, he laments further.
-"Oh lotus-faced Lord, You are possessed of streams of nectar, bedecked with fragrant garlands which scent all the forests, attracting swarms of vibrating bees!
+Oh lotus-faced Lord, You are possessed of streams of nectar, bedecked with fragrant garlands which scent all the forests, attracting swarms of vibrating bees!
 Just for a moment may I serve Your Lordship again?
-Having once tasted Your sweetness, I cannot aspire for anything else.”
+Having once tasted Your sweetness, I cannot aspire for anything else.

 He begins to roll on the ground, breathe heavily, faint, and lose his mind.